-We can see a tab bar app with Home screen, and that the enlarged iPhone interface doesn't really work.
+We can see a tab bar app with the Home screen, and that the enlarged iPhone interface doesn’t really work.
 By applying a few simple steps, we can make this app easier to navigate and utilize space in a better way.

 Compact sizes are used for slide-over apps.
 This means that if this app happens to be displayed in its compact width, the sidebar will never appear and the user will navigate through tabs.
 However, once any app is in its split view or full size, the sidebar is the way to go.

 Apps should never use both the sidebar and tab bar at the same time because it can be confusing to the user.
 Stick to one option depending on the app width.